 What are some productivity hacks for students?

-1. Keep track of your expenses.
+1. Keep track of your documents and expenses.

 2. To stay awake, have a consistent sleep schedule.